LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 * Frequently asked questions
 * Processes for various inquiries

 As you create campaigns, you can create messages that are specific to that topic or campaign and assign it based on skill or languages.
-[Click here]() to learn how to customize your predefined content.
+[Click here](agent-manager-workspace-workspace-configuration-importing-predefined-content.html) to learn how to import predefined content.

 ### Set up a routing bot